syslabcom/slc.cart/README.rst

 ``Delete``
   Delete all items that are currently in cart from the portal.
-Also empty the cart iteslf along the way.
+Also empty the cart itself along the way.
 Be careful not to accidentally delete something you really didn't intend to.

 ``Clear Cart``